MicrosoftDocs/win32/desktop-src/axe/axeprogresstype.md

 <span id="ProgressTypeOnOff"></span><span id="progresstypeonoff"></span><span id="PROGRESSTYPEONOFF"></span>**ProgressTypeOnOff**
 </dt> <dd>

-The assessment reports that it is controlling a transition of the system’s power state.
+The assessment reports that it is controlling a transition of the system s power state.
 This lets AXE know that the next system Power On transition is intentional and not an error.
 The *progressMessage* parameter is an empty string.
 The *progressValue* parameter contains one of the values from the [**OnOffProgressValue**](onoffprogressvalue.md) enumeration.

 </dd> <dt>